idptools/dodo/README.md

 - Only regions with a **free end** scatter.
 An interior region pinned between two folded domains has its end-to-end distance determined by the anchor separation — there's nothing to sample, and its models differ in path rather than in span.

+### File format, and a VMD caveat

+The output format follows the `-o` extension. `.pdb` writes the conformers as `MODEL`/`ENDMDL` frames; `.cif`/`.mmcif` writes a single `_atom_site` loop keyed by `pdbx_PDB_model_num`, which is the mmCIF way to carry several models.
+Both are correct, and PyMOL, ChimeraX and most tools read the models from either.

+**VMD is the exception for mmCIF.** Its mmCIF reader loads every model into a *single* frame, so a multi-model `.cif` opens as all conformers overlaid at once — a hairball — instead of a browsable trajectory.
+This is a VMD limitation, not a problem with the file: VMD does the same to the PDB's own deposited NMR ensembles (e.g. 1L2Y's 38 models load as one frame), while other readers see the models correctly.
+So:

+- **Opening a multi-model ensemble in VMD → write PDB** (`-o out.pdb`).
+VMD reads its `MODEL`/`ENDMDL` frames as a proper trajectory you can step through.
+- **PyMOL or ChimeraX → either format works.** mmCIF is the better choice for very large single models, where PDB's fixed-width columns run out of room.

+A *single*-model `.cif` opens fine in VMD; only the multi-model case is affected. `dodo` prints a reminder to this effect whenever it writes a multi-model mmCIF.

 ## Reproducibility